 The 19 municipalities were: Oyndarfjarðar-, Fuglafjarðar-, Lorvíkar-, Gøtu-, Nes-, Sunda-, Eiðis-, Funnings-, Haldórsvíkar-, Saksunar-, Hvalvíkar-, Vestmanna-, Kaldbaks-, Tórshavnar exterior-, Kirkjubøar-, Sandavágs-, Miðvágs-, Sørvágs- and Bíggjar municipality.

 Jóan Pauli Gregersen, businessman from Syðrugøtu, was the first chairman of SEV’s Board of Representatives.
-He was chairman until leaving the position in 1965.
+He was chairman until he left the position in 1965.

 On 1st January 2009 the Board og Representatives was replaced by a general meeting, which every fourth year elects seven members for the Board of Directors.
 The members are normally elected for a four-year period, but the general meeting can reelect a new board or new members of the board during the period if necessary.